astronomer-integrations/analytics.js-integration-criteo/README.md

 ### Conversion Events

-Criteo has three main events that don't map directly to some user's e-commerce events:
+Criteo has three main events that don't map directly to some users' e-commerce events:
 - trackTransaction
 - viewList
 - viewItem